kartikayverma56/cs452-mergesort/README.md

 Due Date: 23:59pm, March 15th, 2022.
 Late submissions will not be accepted/graded.
 All grading will be executed on onyx.boisestate.edu.
 Submissions that fail to compile on onyx will not be graded.

+## Project Layout

+All files necessary for compilation and testing need to be submitted, this includes source code files, header files, the bash script, and Makefile.
+The structure of the submission folder should be the same as what was given to you.

 ## Grading Rubric (for Undergraduate Students and Graduate Students)

 - [70 pts] Functional Requirement: